-- Those actively teaching P.E. or Art on a daily basis may wear appropriate attire. - Teachers are not permitted to wear sneakers/tennis shoes unless approved by the director. - Pants that are tight around the hips, rear end, or thighs are not permitted. - Jeans of any color and similar casual apparel are not to be worn except for on designated days or unless required for a field trip.
+- Those actively teaching P.E. or Art on a daily basis may wear appropriate attire. - Teachers are not permitted to wear sneakers/tennis shoes unless approved by your Supervisor. - Pants that are tight around the hips, rear end, or thighs are not permitted. - Jeans of any color and similar casual apparel are not to be worn except for on designated days or unless required for a field trip.
 In addition, no hoodies and cargo pants are allowed. - Even during casual dress days, modesty for ladies and gentlemen is still the operative imperative.

 7.9.
-Personnel Records
+PERSONNEL RECORDS

 Personnel files, and the information contained therein, are the property of the School.
 These files are only used in connection with appropriate School business, and the School will not verify or release information to anyone outside of the School unless authorized by the employee in writing, unless necessary to conduct School business, or unless required by legal process to provide such information.
-It is your responsibility to ensure that Human Resources has accurate and uptodate information in your personnel file.
+It is your responsibility to ensure that Human Resources has accurate and up to date information in your personnel file.
 It is for your benefit as well as the School's to maintain current information.
 This means advising Human Resources of changes in your address, telephone numbers, marital status, dependents, tax withholding options, and emergency contacts.

-Internal access to personnel files is restricted to the Head of School, Human Resources, the Accounting Department and the employee's Director who have a legitimate and verifiable need to know specific information about an employee.
-Requests for information from employee files received from governmental agencies and others outside the School, including requests for references on former employees, should be directed to the Head of School or the Assistant Head of School for Finance and Operations.
-Directors and other employees are prohibited from providing employment references for former employees.
+Internal access to personnel files is restricted to the Head of School, Human Resources, the Accounting Department and the employee's Supervisor who have a legitimate and verifiable need to know specific information about an employee.
+Requests for information from employee files received from governmental agencies and others outside the School, including requests for references on former employees, should be directed to the employee's direct Supervisor.